-2021-D Securitization
+2022-C Securitization

-On August 18, 2021, we executed our \$527 million SMB Private Education Loan Trust 2021-D term ABS transaction, which was accounted for as a secured financing.
-We sold \$527 million of notes to third-parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$525 million of gross proceeds.
-The Class A and Class B notes had a weighted average life of 4.22 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.69 percent.
+On August 9, 2022, we executed our \$575 million SMB Private Education Loan Trust 2022-C term ABS transaction, which was accounted for as a secured financing.
+We sold \$575 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$575 million of gross proceeds.
+The Class A and Class B notes had a weighted average life of 4.69 years and priced at a weighted average SOFR equivalent cost of SOFR plus 1.76 percent.